RBMHTechnology/eventuate/src/sphinx/architecture.rst

 Event-sourced actors
 --------------------

 Event-sourced actors produce events to and consume events from an event log.
 During *command processing* they usually validate external commands against internal state and, if validation succeeds, write one or more events to their event log.
 During *event processing* they consume events they have written and update internal state by handling these events.
-This is the main idea behind `event sourcing`_.
+This is the basic idea behind `event sourcing`_.
 When used in context of a `CQRS`_ architecture, event-sourced actors usually implement the command-side (C).

 .. figure:: images/architecture-3.png
    :figwidth: 70%